k-sophia/CTF/Target_Cyber_Defense/Tier1/D12_Final_Boss.md

 - `/mnt/root/etc`
 - `/mnt/root/var/log`

 Multiple references to `tinypilot` were found.
-The files align to the findings from D11 about IP KVM (USB devices acting as HID for remote controlling).
+The files align with the findings from D11 about IP KVM (USB devices acting as HID for remote controlling).
 While this connects to D11, no IOC was discovered within these files.

 `tinypilot` related findings:
-- `mnt/root/home/tinypilot`
+- `/mnt/root/home/tinypilot`
 - `tinypilot.db`
 - `/mnt/root/opt/tinypilot`
 - `/mnt/root/opt/tinypilot-privileged`